On this International Day of Women and Girls in Science, two different yet inspiring career paths

 E: Have you had a mentor in your career?
 How has this mentor supported you?

 JD: My mentor, Ryan, has been a huge support in my career.
-He is always available to lend a hand where needed and has given me the opportunity to grow by challenging me with new and exciting projects.
+He’s always available to lend a hand where needed and has given me the opportunity to grow by challenging me with new and exciting projects.

-E: What advice would you give to a woman hoping to pursue a career in science?
+E: What advice would you give to a woman hoping to pursue a career in this sector?

 JD: I would tell them to go for it!
 You’ll likely face some obstacles along the way, but in the end, they will make you a better engineer.
 Believe in yourself and you can do anything!